(estimated 7 minute read time)

 The choice of colour and fold is yours, but a traditional option is to match the colour and pattern to your tie.
 Consider also how the colour and fabric will work with your shirt.
 If you’ve chosen more sombre shades a pocket square can inject some colour into your get-up.

-Avoid cartoon prints or slogans and remember, some racecourses will refuse you admission to premium areas if you’re wearing a novelty item.
+You should avoid all cartoon prints or slogans on your pocket square.
+Bear in mind that there are racecourses that might refuse admission to premium areas if a novelty item is worn.
 If you’re feeling extra fancy, you might even consider a cravat or pocket watch.

 For some visual inspiration, check out our Hospitality Finder winter race day outfit picks here on Pinterest.